PrincetonUniversity/a100_workshop/06_cupy/README.md

 # CUPY_TF32=1 python myscript.py   # case 3
 ```

-Submit the job and record the run time when it finishes.
+Submit the job and record the execution time when it finishes.

 #### Case 3: TF32 on the A100